Leeds-CDRC/NPM-Calculator/README.md

 on the `main` branch, you can change `@v1.0.0` to `@main`, or remove the `@v1.0.0` section completely.

-### Building the app locally
+## Building the app locally

 Running an app locally is a useful way of testing changes and updates without affecting the live version of the webapp.
 In order to deploy this app locally in your web browser, you will need Docker and a version of git installed (you can use plain [git](https://git-scm.com/), [GitHub CLI](https://cli.github.com/), or [GitHub Desktop](https://desktop.github.com/)).

+### Deployment using a Docker container

 After cloning the repository with git and navigating into the folder, from your command line/terminal as a Docker-enabled user (with Docker running):